OpenMendel/ASHG-OpenMendelWorkshop-2020-Oct/03-Orientation-Sinsheimer/README.md

-This is palceholder file.
-Can be git removed.
+This is provides the slides for running jupyter notebooks